hyperflask/hyperflask-docs/docs/guides/scaling.md

 Each of these processes can be started independently.

- - app processes can be served by a load balancer proxy (like nginx)
+ - web processes can be served by a load balancer proxy (like nginx)
  - worker processes can be hosted on different machines and multipled to handle more tasks

 You won't be able to use SQLite as a database once you reach scaling issues.
 We recommend switching to PostgreSQL.